chicio/chicio.github.io/_posts/2021-01-27-kotlin-junit5-mockk.md

 }
 ```

 Cool, isn't it :sunglasses:?
-If I run this test in IntelliJ IDEA I can see a much more clear feedback about my test results (It seems almost a list of [BDD behavioural tests](https://en.wikipedia.org/wiki/Behavior-driven_development)).
+If I run this test in IntelliJ IDEA I can see the feedback about my test results (It seems almost a list of [BDD behavioural tests](https://en.wikipedia.org/wiki/Behavior-driven_development)).
 If you ever tried to develop something with Jest on the frontend side of the web development world, you will feel at home.

-{% include blog-lazy-image.html description="The implementation of the PathLoader class for SwiftPM" width="1500" height="889" src="/assets/images/posts/junit5-mockk-intellij-test-list.jpg" %}
+{% include blog-lazy-image.html description="An example of how your IDE will display tests feedback after renaming them with the @DisplayName and @Nested annotations" width="1500" height="889" src="/assets/images/posts/junit5-mockk-intellij-test-list.jpg" %}

-Let's move to a new test to see MockK in action. `FieldsResolverByIteratingThroughThemTest` seems a good example of a test where I can show the basic building blocks MockK.
+Let's move to a new test to see MockK in action. `FieldsResolverByIteratingThroughThemTest` seems a good example where I can show the basic building blocks MockK.
-The first thing I have to do is to create the mocks needed by the class under test.
-In contrast to the Runner, TestRule, and MethodRule extension hooks in JUnit 4, the JUnit 5 extension model consists of a single concept: the Extension API.
-Extensions are related to an event in the execution of a test that are called extension point.
+The first thing I did was to create the mocks needed by the class under test.
+In contrast to the `Runner`, `TestRule`, and `MethodRule` hooks in JUnit 4, the JUnit 5 extension model consists of a single concept: the `Extension` API.
+Extensions are related to an event in the execution of a test, and they are called extension point.
 JUnit 5 engine will trigger the registered extensions for each specific extension point.
 There are a lot of extension points available.
 You can find the complete list in the [Junit 5 doc](https://junit.org/junit5/docs/current/user-guide/#extensions "junit 5 extensions").
 As you can image MockK lets you initialize your mock with an Extension called `MockKExtension` (if you find more details, this is a [TestInstancePostProcessor](https://junit.org/junit5/docs/current/user-guide/#extensions-test-instance-post-processing "TestInstancePostProcessor") and [ParameterResolver](https://junit.org/junit5/docs/current/user-guide/#extensions-parameter-resolution) extension).
-So the first thing I need to do is to add the `@ExtendWith(MockKExtension::class)` annotation on the `FieldsResolverByIteratingThroughThemTest` class.
-Then I can declare my mock with the annotation `@MockK`.
+So the first thing I needed to do was to add the `@ExtendWith(MockKExtension::class)` annotation on the `FieldsResolverByIteratingThroughThemTest` class.
+Then I can declared my mock with the annotation `@MockK`.
 Then I changed also the setup method annotation with the new `@BeforeEach` annotation: in this way my class under test will be initialized before each test.
-At this point I have everything setup in order to write the unit test with mock.
+At this point I had everything setup in order to write the unit test with MockK.
 There are two main MockK construct:

 * the `every` behavioural construct, a function where you define what a mock should return for a specific method invocation.
 There are various operator available to customize the argument matching and the return types.
 * the `verify` verification construct and all its declination, where you verify/check which invocation should happen on your mocks.

 In my case I rewrote the two unit test of the class using the constructs above.
 In the first one I used the basic `verify` construct to verify the behaviour of my mocks.
-In the second one I used the `verifySequence` construct declination, a contruct that checks the order and that all the matched calls are the only calls happened to declared mocks in the verify scope.
+In the second one I used the `verifySequence` construct declination, a construct that checks the order and that all the matched calls are the only calls happened to declared mocks in the verify scope.
 Last but not least, I used again the `@Nested` and `@DisplayName` annotation to declare better names for my tests.
 I also moved some test static data to the companion object of the test suite class.
 Below you can find the final code.

 ```kotlin